Youth Beef Team

 Cattlemen Care License Plates

-The initial ICF Cattlemen Care license plates are FREE of charge.
-Individuals simply go to their County Courthouse and purchase a Cattlemen Care license plate.
-Then, they send ICF a copy of the Cattlemen Care license plate registration and ICF will mail a refund check of $35 for the cost of the license plate.
+The initial ICF Cattlemen Care license plates are free of charge.
+Individuals simply go to their county courthouse and purchase a Cattlemen Care license plate.
+Then they send ICF a copy of the Cattlemen Care license plate registration and ICF will mail a refund check of $35 for the cost of the license plate.
 The renewal fee is an additional $10 annually.

 Cattlemen Care vouchers can be handed out at many events.
 YBT members will receive 2 points for handing out vouchers.
 If a voucher is redeemed with your name listed on the back, you will receive 5 points.